Latino leaders press Senate for DACA protections in lame-duck session

 “The course of litigation suggests that any further delay could cause irreparable harm to these individuals and their families, with ripple effects to their workplaces and our economy generally,” wrote the letter’s co-signers.

-Those behind it include Sergio Gonzales, executive director of the Immigration Hub, Sonia Perez, interim president and CEO of UnidosUS, Greisa Martínez of United We Dream, Latino Victory Project CEO Nathalie Rayes, Héctor Sánchez Barba of Mi Familia Vota, Frankie Miranda of the Hispanic Federation and Arturo Vargas of the National Association of Latino Elected Officials.
+Those behind it include Latino Victory Project CEO Nathalie Rayes, Héctor Sánchez Barba of Mi Familia Vota, Frankie Miranda of the Hispanic Federation and Arturo Vargas of the National Association of Latino Elected Officials.

 With near-unanimous Democratic support for Dreamer protections, the lame-duck onus has fallen on the Senate, where 10 Republicans would have to vote with Democrats to approve any legislation.